Into the BadlandsPhoto Courtesy of AMC Network Entertainment LLC

 Cinematographer Shane Hurlbut, A.S.C., and AMC have joined forces for the highly-anticipated show Into the Badlands, shot on EPIC DRAGON and WEAPON.
 The series is an adaption of the 16th century novel by Wu Cheng'en entitled, "Journey to the West," and follows a martial artist and his companion as they search for enlightenment in a territory controlled by feudal barons.

-Shane recently shared some of his experiences while shooting Into the Badlands and described why he chose the RED DRAGON.
+Shane recently shared some of his experiences while shooting Into the Badlands and described why he chose the specific sensor.

 Scheduled to air this fall, the series is being shot in Louisiana.
 Shane and his crew have equipped their RED DRAGON cameras with the DSMC Skin Tone-Highlight OLPF in order to meet Hurlbut's vision for rich, vibrant landscapes and a stylized film look.
 Shane has gone on to share his thoughts about the evolution of RED's camera system and sensor technology.